hbc/NGS_Data_Analysis_Course/sessionIV/lessons/01_Salifish.md

     less Mov10_oe_1.subset.sailfish/quant.sf

+You can run this command on all the datasets and trasnfer the quant tables to your laptop to perfrom the DE analysis using R.

+## Switching over to R

-You can run this command on all the datasets and then use the quant tables in R for the next few steps.
-We have already performed these runs for you and you can download the directory with all the necessary files [from here]().
+We have already performed these additional Sailfish runs for you and you can download the directory with all the necessary files [from here](https://dl.dropboxusercontent.com/u/74036176/sailfish.zip).
 Once you download it, please do the following:
 * Decompress the tar archive
 * Open RStudio
 * Go to the files tab and find your way to the new folder you downloaded